views of the na pali coast from a boat tour

 Photo Credit: Alec Sills-Trausch

-Everyone I’ve talked to (and from my own experience) recommends booking your doors-off flight early in your trip because it could get cancelled, and this allows you more flexibility to reschedule.
+Everyone I’ve talked to (and from my own experience) recommends booking your doors-off flight early in your trip because it could get canceled, and this allows you more flexibility to reschedule.

 We did this on our fourth day, but that was due to the weather.